OFS/opae-sim/README.md

 /usr or /usr/local) when finding the OPAE package.
 If OPAE development files are installed at a non-standard prefix, one may help CMake find it by setting a cmake/environment variable as described below.
-* CMAKE_INSTALL_PREFIX : cmake variable that points to an installation prefix and will also control where ASE libraries are installed
+* CMAKE_INSTALL_PREFIX : cmake variable that points to an installation prefix and will also control where ASE libraries are installed.
+Use this option when OPAE is installed under the same prefix where you wish to install ASE artifacts.
-* CMAKE_PREFIX_PATH : environment variable that points to an installation prefix.
+* CMAKE_PREFIX_PATH : Environment variable that points to an installation prefix.
+This only helps to find OPAE.
-* opae_DIR : environment variable that points to OPAE's CMake configuration files installed in `{prefix}/lib/opae-{opae_version}`
+* opae_DIR : Environment variable that points to OPAE's CMake configuration files installed in `{prefix}/lib/opae-{opae_version}`.
+This only helps to find OPAE.

 Example:
 OPAE 2.0.1 is installed using prefix /some/arbitrary/path.
 Then, to configure CMake for this project, run:

-Using CMAKE_INSTALL_PREFIX cmake variable:
+Using CMAKE_INSTALL_PREFIX cmake variable to find OPAE and install ASE into the same prefix.
 ```bash
 > git clone https://github.com/OPAE/opae-sim.git
 > cd opae-sim